nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   Use case ends.

-#### UC-PAT-003 - Update patient
+#### UC-PAT-004 - Find patients

 ##### MSS

 1. User requests to list patients.
 2. VMS shows the list of patients with their corresponding IDs.

+  Use case ends.

+#### UC-PAT-005 - Edit patient

+##### MSS

+1. User requests to list patients.
+2. VMS shows the list of patients with their corresponding IDs.
-3. User requests to update a specific patient in the list with the args.
+3. User requests to edit a specific patient in the list with the args.
-4. VMS updates the patients
+4. VMS edits the patients

     Use case ends.